gardr/sample-project/README.md

 ## Config

-We put bower modules inside node_modules folder so it just works.
+We put bower modules inside the node_modules folder so it just works.
 It's not optimal, but works for now.

 # Debugging